codefresh-io/docs.codefresh.io/_docs/enterprise/access-control.md

 * `Create` - cluster creation requires someone to be account administrator anyway so currently this permission isn’t really necessary
 * `Read` - can only see existing allowed clusters without any ability to change them
 * `Update` - can see and edit existing allowed cluster resources (which means also perform [installation and rollbacks of Helm charts]({{site.baseurl}}/docs/new-helm/helm-best-practices/)).
-Tags are managed from account settings so this permission doesn’t apply to it currently.
+Tags are managed from account settings, so this permission doesn’t apply to it currently.
-* `Delete` - cluster removal requires someone to be account administrator anyway so currently this permissions isn’t really necessary
+* `Delete` - cluster removal requires someone to be account administrator anyway so currently this permission isn’t really necessary

 For pipelines:

-* `Create` - can only create create new pipelines, not see, edit (which includes tagging them) or delete them.
+* `Create` - can only create new pipelines, not see, edit (which includes tagging them) or delete them.
 This permission should also go hand in hand with additional permissions like read/edit untagged pipelines
 * `Read` - view allowed pipelines only
 * `Update` - see and edit allowed pipelines only (including tagging them)
 * `Delete` - can delete allowed pipelines only